dell/omnia/docs/source/OmniaInstallGuide/RHEL/AdvancedConfigurationsRHEL/ConfiguringStorage/index.rst

 Configuring PowerVault
 =======================

-**Configuring Powervault storage**

-To configure powervault ME4 and ME5 storage arrays, follow the below steps:
+To configure PowerVault ME4 and ME5 storage arrays, follow the below steps:

 Fill out all required parameters in ``storage/powervault_input.yml``: